You may also like

 They sent armies eastwards to Tripoli and northwards into what remained of al-Andalus, but they failed to hold onto it.
 They were essentially a Moroccan regime.
 They were warriors and pious Muslims, and Abd Al-Haqq, who established Marinid power, emphasised his own piety, and respect for the shari`a and scholarship.
 Abu Yusuf Ya’qub (1268–86), one of the greatest of the Marinids, called for jihad in al-Andalus, befriended scholars and emphasised religious orthodoxy and scholarship, entrenching Islam in the cities.

-The countryside, mountains, and deserts were home to Sufi religious brotherhoods (tariqas) growing rapidly stronger.
-Many of their leaders (called sharifs) claimed blood descent from the Prophet Muhammad and, intellectually, from the great Sufi teacher Abd al-Salam ibn Mashish (d. ca. 1227) tomb is at Jabal Alam, in the Jebala, was one of the holiest pilgrimage sites.
+In the countryside, mountains, and deserts, Sufi religious brotherhoods (tariqas) grew rapidly stronger.
+Many of their leaders (called sharifs) claimed blood descent from the Prophet Muhammad and, intellectually, from the great Sufi teacher Abd al-Salam ibn Mashish (who died around 1227), whose tomb at Jabal Alam, in the Jebala, was one of the holiest pilgrimage sites.
 Because the tariqas were so powerful, the Marinids generally tried to incorporate the sharifs and Sufis by marrying into their families.

-The end of the Christian Reconquista in Iberia brought an invasion of another kind: a flood of refugees from the Iberian peninsula sought refuge in Morocco and settled in the north’s coastal cities.
+The end of the Christian Reconquista in Iberia brought an invasion of another kind: a wave of refugees from the Iberian peninsula who sought refuge in Morocco and settled in the coastal cities in the north.
 Not all were Muslim – there were at least 10,000 Jews.
-The loss of Iberia and the Christian invasion of the coast led to a wave of jihadist feeling across Morocco, particularly in the south, near the main Portuguese enclaves.
+The loss of Iberia and the Christian invasion of the coast led to a wave of jihadi feeling across Morocco, particularly in the south, near the main Portuguese enclaves.
 The sharifs and the tariqas were led by an alliance that laid the foundation for a new dynasty.